 Lurbuk, an Orc bard from The Elder Scrolls V: Skyrim, is so convinced of his own greatness that he doesn't realize you're there to kill him, even as you draw your blade and tell him he's about to die.
 As testament to just how bad he is, so many people want him dead that they had to hold a lottery to determine who got to hire the assassin.

-Despite the Fire, Giant Nail, and Theme Song, Bang Shishigami is said to be the weakest fighter in the entire BlazBlue line up story-wise.
+Despite the fire, giant nail, and theme song, Bang Shishigami is said to be the weakest fighter in the entire BlazBlue lineup story-wise.
 Every time he wins a fight the opponent remarks how lucky he was or how they were stupid for losing to him.
 You could tell him this to his face all while taking him apart and he will honestly have no clue.
 However, in a subversion, this only lasts about in the first installment.
-By the second installment, he's been racking up respects, while still being considered a joke by most of the characters, and it has been revealed that he also has a hidden Nox Nyctores... that he has yet to know how to use, and Word of God say that he will become a very important character in the third installment.
+By the second installment, he's been racking up respects, while still being considered a joke by most of the characters, and it has been revealed that he also has a hidden Nox Nyctores... that he has yet to know how to use, and Word of God says that he will become a very important character in the third installment.
 Though he goes through something of an emotional blender regarding Litchi and Carl, Bang ends up using his Nox to derail the villains' plans as part of a collective effort by the heroes... until a Diabolus ex Machina kicks in, that is.
 He also ends up being praised by Azrael, a man who spends his time in Chronophantasmasteamrolling 85% of the cast and only shows the same amount of respect to the likes of Hakumen and Kagura.